 Nowhere Man Brighton, Upper North Street, Brighton

 All we can think of when we think of Nowhere Man is their incredible pancakes.
 It’s not that the rest of the menu isn’t up to scratch (because it very much is), it’s that their pancakes are just too good.
-If you’ve ever wondered why Americans love pancakes all times of the day – Nowhere Man will teach you why
+If you’ve ever wondered why Americans love pancakes at all times of the day – Nowhere Man will teach you why

 It is one of the most chilled destinations in the city and we absolutely love spending time over a coffee here.
 You’re going to take a lot of pics of the interior which is visually very appealing.
-We can also vouch for their staff who always have a kind word and time for a chat.
+We can also vouch for their staff who always have kind words and time for a chat.
 It’s a great place to spend some time chilling in Brighton.

 So, there you have it, 8 pinteresting cafes in Brighton, England.
 Not only can you sate your thirst, but you can also satisfy your urge to make beautiful photographs for your social media at the same time.
 You can’t say fairer than that, can you?